 Additionally, Fannie Mae's guidance provided that all servicers, not just those with delegated authority to make eligibility determinations, were permitted to process short sales for borrowers considered to be in imminent default (defined as less than 31 days delinquent) with the following hardships: (1) death of a borrower or co-borrower; (2) long-term or permanent illness or disability of a borrower or co-borrower or dependent family member; (3) divorce or legal separation of a borrower or co-borrower; and (4) distant employment transfer/relocation.
-If one of these hardships occurred, no additional approval was needed from Fannie Mae, even if the borrowers were current on their mortgage payments.
-The mortgaged property had to be the borrower's principal residence, thus non-owner occupied properties were excluded from the imminent default procedures.
+If one of these hardships occurred, no additional approval was needed from Fannie Mae, even if the borrower's principal residence, thus non-owner occupied properties were excluded from the imminent default procedures.

-8 During 2013, Fannie Mae selected its top 46 servicers.
-At a minimum, the top 15 servicers as defined by loan volume will have an SOR review performed annually.
+&lt;sup>8 During 2013, Fannie Mae selected its top 46 servicers.
+At a minimum, the top 15 servicers as defined by loan volume will have an SQR review performed annually.

-9 Fannie Mae required its servicers to evaluate whether borrowers requesting approval for a short sale were able to provide a cash contribution when their cash reserves were in excess of the greater of \$10,000 or six times their monthly mortgage payment (including principal, interest, and tax and insurance).
+&lt;sup>9 Fannie Mae required its servicers to evaluate whether borrowers requesting approval for a short sale were able to provide a cash contribution when their cash reserves were in excess of the greater of \$10,000 or six times their monthly mortgage payment (including principal, interest, and tax and insurance).
 If servicers determined that borrowers had the capacity to make a cash contribution, they were required to initially request a contribution of 20% of borrowers' cash reserves.
 If borrowers had cash reserves of more than \$50,000, servicers were required to forward the short sale request to Fannie Mae to determine the contribution amount and receive written approval of the amount determined by Fannie Mae.